 b.
 Frame Maker

+Adobe FrameMaker is a document processor for the production and manipulation of largestructured documents.
+It is produced by Adobe Systems.
+Although FrameMaker has evolved slowly in recent years, it maintains a strong following among professional technical writers.
 FrameMaker has more or less kept up with the times in supporting new standards such as XML and WebDAV, but at heart it is a proprietary single-desktop-oriented system based on a binary file format.
 While problems exist in FrameMaker's XML implementation, the application supports authoring in an XML-based workflow.

 FrameMaker became an Adobe product in 1995 when Adobe purchased Frame Technology Corp.
 Adobe added SGML support, which eventually morphed into today's XML support.
 In April 2004, Adobe ceased support of FrameMaker for the Macintosh.